JonHertzig/practice-leadership-handbook/assent.rst

     -- (Lewis Carroll, "What the Tortoise Said to Achilles", *Mind* Vol. 104 .
 416 - `Wikipedia <https://en.wikipedia.org/wiki/What_the_Tortoise_Said_to_Achilles>`_)

-**Unfortunately, you will be wasting your time.** It's true that rationale, evidence, study and so on are important.
+**Unfortunately, you will be wasting your time.** It's true that rationale, evidence, study, and so on are important.
 A vision that can't fall back on them is unlikely to be robust.
 However, **they do not need to be part of its presentation in order for it to be believable**.
 In fact they have the opposite effect: they are heavy and tiring, off-putting things.

 ..  figure:: images/reason.jpg
     :figclass: floated

     They especially don't like being taken by the throat, even by logic.

 The harder you push rationale and evidence at people, the harder they will find them to accept.
 It has the effect of sparking a desire to find flaws and fallacies and think of counter-evidence.
-People find it difficult to get into nailed-down, water-tight things.
+People find it difficult to get into nailed-down, watertight things.

 Leave a way in